 Bone grafting allows us to not only replace lost bone mass but to also promote new bone growth in that location.
 By rebuilding the bone, we can then place a dental implant into a strong base, letting us restore your functionality and your aesthetics.

 There are four main variations of bone graft material used to restore your bone.

 Autogenous Bone Grafts:This type of bone graft uses the patients own personal bone.
 We take a tiny amount of bone, generally from your chin, jaw, or skull.
 This option is the most stable option for regrowth because it is using your tissue.
 The downside is having a second site for surgery where the bone was removed.

 Allogenic Bone Grafts:Use donated human bone.
 Donated bone is freeze-dried and prepared in such a way that no possible disease can be passed and to promote stability without rejection.
 The downside is allogeneic bone does not increase in growth.

 Xenogenic Bone Grafts:This is the least used form of bone graft, it is donated bone from a non-human source, most often a cow.
 The results from a xenogenic bone graft are variable and unpredictable.

 Synthetic Bone Grafts:Using synthetic bone is a final option.
 There are many varieties available that are safe and have proven results.
 Synthetic bone grafting material is available in various styles, including powder, putty, chips, or even as a gel that can be injected through a syringe.

-Dr. Scholes prefers either autogenous or allograft because the results are predictable, and they prefer the quality of the final result.
+Dr. Scholes and Dr. Haskell prefers either autogenous or allograft because the results are predictable, and they prefer the quality of the final result.